Why Online and Offline Real Estate are Always Great Investments

 Taking all of these perspectives and focusing them towards online real estate and domain names, you have even more limitations and value in what you may own.
 Think of .com, .net, and .org domains as the premium houses of the world.
 When you get a generic one-word domain, think of it as the most expensive and valuable house in the state!
 Some domain names will go on to sell for millions of dollars, but it’s extremely rare and unlikely.

 It’s true that understanding stock market investments can take years of knowledge and practice, but real estate isn’t nearly as complex.
 Yes, it will require some research, and you’ll have to do a considerable amount of evaluation, but there’s not nearly as much guesswork and volatility with property compared to investing in the latest and greatest trends, like cryptocurrency.
 Really, it all boils down to figuring out what the real estate market looks like in your area as well as what’s available and it’s quality.
 Start by visiting open houses and auctions.
 Connect with others who’ve made property investments and read as much as you can on the topic.

-When buying or selling a home, you can go through a realtor.
+When buying or selling a home, you can go through a realtor or an online letting agent.
 The same holds true for buying and selling domain names online — except it’s often done through a domain broker.
 Just like realtors, a domain broker is going to do most of the work for you, as they likely have many connections and potential buyers or sellers in place.
 At the same time, you will also have to pay a percentage (usually 10-30%) for their efforts and success rates.

 Go Big, or Go Small — All Options are Available